SevenShepherd/SevenShepherd.github.io/_posts/2023-02-19-essential-doctrine.markdown

 <span style="font-weight:bold;font-size:30px;color:Black;">III.
 Death, Burial, And Bodily Resurrection</span>

-This is the Gospel message (1 Cor.
+The death, burial, and bodily resurrection of Christ Jesus is the Gospel message (1 Cor.
 15:1-4).
 According to scripture, Jesus was raised physically in the very same body that he died in.
 Accursed is he that brings a contrary gospel, even if he be an angel of light (Gal.
 1:8-9).

 > <sup style="font-weight:bold;">14</sup> And **if Christ has not been raised**, then our preaching is in vain and **your faith is in vain**. ... <sup style="font-weight:bold;">17</sup> And **if Christ has not been raised**, your faith is futile and **you are still in your sins**. &mdash; 1Co 15:14,17 ESV